Assignable Activities

 • Click ‘Save’ to assign the activity to classes/groups.

-(Note: If new students have joined the class/group after the teacher has assigned the activity (through the "Assign to Class(es)" or "Assign to Group(s) option), the previously assigned activity will be automatically assigned to the new students.)
+(Note: If new students have joined the class/group after the teacher has assigned the activity (through the "Assign to Class(es)" or "Assign to Group(s) option), the previously assigned activity will need to be manually assigned to the new students.)

 Unassign Activity